 Programs of Study

-The School of Art and Art History offers four areas of undergraduate instruction: art history, electronic media arts design, pre-art-conservation and studio art (ceramics, drawing, painting, photography, printmaking, sculpture).
+The School of Art and Art History offers four areas of undergraduate instruction: art history, emergent digital practices, pre-art-conservation and studio art (ceramics, drawing, painting, photography, printmaking, sculpture).
 We offer majors within two different degree programs, the BA and the BFA.

 The BA (bachelor of arts) is a liberal arts degree program for students with multiple interests.
 Course work in the major is limited to 60 hours and either a double major or a minor is required.
 A minimum of 30 hours in the major must be taken on campus at DU.